GeneMAP-Research/genemapimputationservice/README.md

 ```
 This allows you to choose a location where the containers that are required will be stored.

-It is is best to pick a location with enough storage capacity as the total size of all the
+It is best to pick a location with enough storage capacity as the total size of all the
 containers could be upto 5GB

-2) ****
+2) > pbspro.config
 The following tutorial will describe clearly how to prepare the workflow and run it on a new cluster